Exarkuniv/RetroPie-Extra-unstable/README.md

 ### Hall of Fame - Scripts accepted into RetroPie-Extra
 - [X] - freedink.sh - Dink Smallwood engine - Lots of flicker on sprites and text, currently solved.
 Tested and works well.
-- [x] - abuse.sh - Classic action game - Appears to have some stability issues as well as problems with sound/audio dropping out.
+- [X] - abuse.sh - Classic action game - Appears to have some stability issues as well as problems with sound/audio dropping out.
 Does not full screen properly yet.
+- [X] - chopper258.sh - Chopper Commando Revisited - A modern port of Chopper Commando (DOS, 1990), written by Mark Currie and ported by loadzero - **Tested and works.
+A keyboard is required.**
+- [X] - prototype.sh - Free R-Type remake by Ron Bunce - Gamepad support incomplete, a keyboard is required to exit once game is begun.